End Street Homelessness in Leicester

 Leicester is the latest city to join the European End Street Homelessness Campaign.
 The campaign seeks to identify people who are street homeless in the local community so that they can be helped off the streets.

-A range of partners are working together on the project.
-The Building and Social Housing Foundation, Action Homeless, De Montfort University, DMU Local, Leicestershire Fire and Rescue Service, Leicestershire Police, The Y, Inclusion Healthcare, East Midlands Housing Group, and Homeless Link.
-Leicester City Council are also a partner.
+A range of partners are working together on the project including, World Habitat, Action Homeless, De Montfort University, DMU Local, East Midlands Housing Group, Leicestershire Fire and Rescue Service, Leicestershire Police, The Y, Inclusion Healthcare.
+Leicester City Council are also a partner and the initiative is fully supported by the City Mayor.

 Help us to create a community focused on ending street homelessness.